The Group Executive Board (GEB) is responsible for the day to day running of Shaw Trust.

-Jacqui joined Ixion Holdings in 2014 where she is currently Chief Operating Officer in addition to Operational Managing Director Learning and Skills for the Shaw Trust Group.
+Jacqui joined Ixion Holdings in 2014 where she is currently Managing Director Learning and Skills for Shaw Trust.
 She is a highly experienced and strategic leader within the Learning and Skills sector with significant experience in the contribution to and development of policy and growth across apprenticeships, traineeships and wider skills and learning sectors including higher level qualifications.
 Jacqui is a highly experienced Ofsted nominee having led and managed 21 inspections and led Ixion, as their nominee, to achieve their Overall Outstanding Grade I inspection result in 2017.

 Vanessa Miner, Managing Director, Gabbitas Education